Streets of Rage 4

 - The stained glass in the castle of round 12 represents the androids P-Robot and Particle of SoR3, and Mr X as he was at the end of SoR2, sitting before the final fight.

 - The very last fight against the Y twins happens on a place in the style of ancient Rome architecture, with a central panel depicting Mr X holding his Tommy gun, a Thompson M1928 submachine gun fed by a drum magazine.

-*The tracks given below are directly taken from the game credits available in-game, excepts for those with a reference next to them.
+Note: the tracks given below are directly taken from the game credits available in-game, except for those with a reference next to them.